 Students who feel they are having trouble in class because of poor attendance are encouraged to consult with their teachers about the problems.
-If absences continue to accumulate, students can expect to receive warnings and advice from both their Guidance Counselor and grade level principal.
+If absences continue to accumulate, students can expect to receive warnings and advice from their Guidance Counselor, Dean of students and principal.